-So you do not have to master the art of writing backwards to use these.
+So you do not have to master the art of writing backward to use these.
 Just write as you would facing you, and make sure you have nothing in the background with words or lettering on it that will also get reversed if you flip the image.

 My husband mastered this technique in Nicaragua on our photo tour, by spelling out the name of a popular brand of beer there.
 He even managed to do the accent of the n – we were impressed!

-I wasn't sure what to do with this at first to be honest, so I watched some of the informative tutorial videos on their site.
+I wasn’t sure what to do with this at first, to be honest, so I watched some of the informative tutorial videos on their site.
 They have a great resource there for getting ideas, tips, and tricks for doing light painting with all sorts of things.

 I never thought of turning the flashlight off and on and had an AHA moment when I watched some of the videos.
 We tried, pretty successfully I think, to replicate the design in this video.

 Then we combined the Plexiglass Brush with some of the others.
 This is what we got in the classroom and out at the ghost town.

 In a previous tutorial, I showed you how to take multiple light painted images and combine them in Photoshop.
 I did that with a couple of images from the ghost town (the one you already saw using the orange sword and the image directly above) to get the following result.

 Note: If you want a nice rich blue sky like the shot above, make sure you are out shooting at blue hour – not the middle of the night.
 Blue hour comes right after sunset and can be five minutes or over an hour, depending on your location relative to the equator.
 Read more on blue hour in this article: Guide to Photographing Light Trails at Night (skim down to #3).